a11rew/medusa-payment-paystack/README.md

 ### Configure the Paystack Plugin

-Next, you need to add configurations for your paystack plugin.
+Next, you need to enable the plugin in your Medusa server.

-In `medusa-config.js` add the following at the end of the `plugins` array:
+In `medusa-config.js` add the following to the `plugins` array:

 ```js
 const plugins = [